inspec/train-habitat/README.md

 You may also pass `--config some-file.json` to use a config file at a different location.

-See below for the full list of options you may use with a `habitat` credential set in your configuration.
+See the next section for the full list of options you may use with a `habitat` credential set in your configuration.

 ## Using train-habitat from Ruby